cryptocode/bio/README.md

 Area: 35
 ```

-The documentation, like the language, is work in progress.
-For up-to-date examples, I recommend studying `std.lisp`, `test.lisp` and the files in the `examples` directory.
+*The language and its documentation is work in progress.
+For up-to-date examples, I recommend studying `std.lisp`, `test.lisp` and the files in the `examples` directory.*

 Table of Contents
 =================